-Jemina recently joined the team as one of Orri’s Eating Disorder Associates.
+Jemina joined the team as one of Orri’s Eating Disorder Associates.
 Her past experience working in inpatient settings, along with her passion for supporting those living with eating disorders, makes her a fantastic addition to the team.
 Read on to learn more about her role at Orri.

 How long have you been an Eating Disorder Associate (EDA) for and what were you doing before Orri?